aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to XLSB" h2="Export XPS File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert, and render documents in various formats.
+It includes components for working with PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+With Aspose.Total for .NET, you can easily convert XPS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.

+The process of converting XPS to XLSB involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export XPS to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including the ability to export XPS to XLSX.

+Once you have exported the XPS file to XLSX, you can then use Aspose.Cells for .NET to convert XLSX to XLSB.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of features, including the ability to convert XLSX to XLSB.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+By using Aspose.Total for .NET, you can easily convert XPS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps: firstly, you need to use Aspose.PDF for .NET to export XPS to XLSX, and then use Aspose.Cells for .NET to convert XLSX to XLSB.
+With Aspose.Total for .NET, you can quickly and easily convert XPS to XLSB with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}